-Beginning in 2019 for a period of five years, it has a total budget of €18 million, including €10 million co-financed by the European Commission.
-ADEME will lead the project in collaboration with the Ministry of the Environment’s Commissioner General for Sustainable Development (CGDD), the French financial market authority (AMF), the French prudential authority (ACPR), 2DII, as well as other private sector partners (GreenFlex, Finance for Tomorrow, and the Institute for Climate Economics (I4CE)).
+Running from 2019-2024, Finance ClimAct has a total budget of €18 million, including €10 million co-financed by the European Commission.
+ADEME is leading the project in collaboration with the Ministry of the Environment’s Commissioner General for Sustainable Development (CGDD), the French financial market authority (AMF), the French prudential authority (ACPR), 2DII, as well as other private sector partners (GreenFlex, Finance for Tomorrow, and the Institute for Climate Economics (I4CE)).

 2° Investing Initiative’s role in the project

-2DII will focus primarily on leveraging its expertise in climate scenario analysis and target setting; researching retail investors’ environmental objectives; and strengthening long-term risk supervision.
+2DII is focused on leveraging its expertise in climate scenario analysis, sustainable retail investing, and long-term risk supervision.
 As the European Commission High-Level Expert Group (HLEG) member that helped design recommendations on climate disclosures and financial advice, 2DII will also help turn France into a pilot market on these topics.

-More specifically, 2DII’s role in the project will span three main axes:
+More specifically, 2DII’s role in the project spans three main axes:

-- Our teams work on capacity-building with national stakeholders and supervisors on topics including climate scenario analysis, stress testing, and climate-related disclosures.
-The program will notably build on the EC-funded research and stress tests we co-developed with the Bank of England, European Insurance & Occupational Pensions Authority (EIOPA) and other regulators.
+- Capacity-building with national stakeholders and supervisors on topics including climate scenario analysis, stress testing, and climate-related disclosures.
+This program will notably build on the EC-funded research and stress tests that 2DII co-developed with the Bank of England, European Insurance & Occupational Pensions Authority (EIOPA), and other regulators.

 - 2DII and partners will help integrate sustainability considerations into financial advice and product information.
 This program will involve research on consumers’ non-financial investment objectives, the design of a ‘template’ suitability questionnaire, the launch of a free online financial advisory tool, and the development of a framework for assessing the accuracy of product manufacturers’ environmental impact claims.

 Note on the funders: Finance ClimAct has received funding from the European Union’s Life IP programme under grant agreement No LIFE18/IPC/FR/000010 A.F.F.A.P.
-This webpage reflects the authors’ view only, and the funder is not responsible for any use that may be made of the information it contains.
+This webpage reflects the authors’ view only, and the funder and other consortium members are not responsible for any use that may be made of the information it contains.